Table of Contents

 For example, researchers in Munich studied 24 women who had a history of depression.
 And on average, their hippocampus was 9 – 13% smaller in the depressed women compared to healthy women.
 And the more bouts of depression a woman had, their hippocampus was even smaller compared to less depressed women in the study.[i]

-We know that stress can play a role in depression.
+We know that stress can play a role in depression and on your central nervous system.
 And research has shown that stress can suppress neurogenesis.
 Which would account for the smaller hippocampus in these women.

 We also know that Brain-Derived Neurotrophic Factor (BDNF), a naturally occurring protein in your brain, is critical for preventing apoptosis (brain cell death), is required for the growth of new neurons (neurogenesis) and the growth and maintenance of synapses.

 Please check out my article on “13 Nootropics to Boost BDNF”.
 Increasing BDNF is one way to combat depression.
-Below I’ll share a list of nootropics for you to try some of which also help to increase levels of BDNF among other benefits for a healthy brain.
+Below I’ll share a list of nootropics for you to try some of which also help to increase levels of brain derived neurotrophic factor (BDNF) among other benefits for a healthy brain.

-If you’ve ever tried antidepressants, you know that it often takes weeks to feel any benefit.
+If you’ve ever tried antidepressants for alleviating depressive symptoms, you know that it often takes weeks to feel any benefit.
 Scientists have a theory that the value of some of these medications may be in generating new neurons (neurogenesis), strengthening neuron connections, and improving brain cell signaling.
 Which often takes time before you can feel the result.

 So now researchers speculate that new medications could be developed to specifically promote neurogenesis.
 As it turns out, we already have this ability with several natural nootropic supplements.